christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 son of Tiberius Julius Cotys (aka Tiberius Julius Alexander aka Arrius Calpernius Piso aka Arrius Varus aka Emperor Nerva), great-grandson of Dynamis aka Cleopatra and Mark Antony.
 Does he look familiar? ΒΑCΙΛΕΩC CΑVΡΟΜΑΤΟΥ in the above coin translates to "King of the Sauromatians".
-Sauromates is a Greek rendering of "Sarmatian", refering to the Scythian tribe who came from the Pontic steppe.
-"Saur" means "lizard" or "reptile", and "mates" means "man" or "warrior".
+Sauromates is a Greek rendering of 'Sarmatian', refering to the Scythian tribe who came from the Pontic steppe.
+'Saur' means 'lizard' or 'reptile', and 'mates' means 'man' or 'warrior'.
 Therefore, translated literallly ΒΑCΙΛΕΩC CΑVΡΟΜΑΤΟΥ means "King of the lizard people", or "king of the reptile people".
 The Sarmatians were known for their use of scale armor, and this is where the reference comes from.

 One name that shows up in the family trees of all the people listed above is Simon Boethus who I identify as (king/Tetrarch) Ptolemy